alina-stadnik/RAG-Chatbot/README.md

 docker compose up -d
 ```

+> **Note**: Before running the command, ensure you are in the directory containing the `docker-compose.yml` file, for example: `~Tractian-Case/docker`

 4. Run the services:

 - API server (if not running via Docker):

 `uvicorn endpoint-api.main:app --reload --host 0.0.0.0 --port 8181`

+> **Note**: To start the API server with hot reload, run the following command from the root directory (the parent of endpoint-api).
+This assumes your project structure is: `~Tractian-Case/endpoint-api/main.py`

 - Streamlit app (if not running via Docker):

 `streamlit run streamlit/streamlit_main.py`

+> **Note**:  Run this command from the root directory (the parent of streamlit).
+This assumes your project structure is:
+`~Tractian-Case/streamlit/streamlit_main.py`

 5. Open your browser